-Thomas Kemp is a highly acclaimed musician and one of the most versatile and eclectic conductors of his generation, acclaimed for his innovative programming and passionate advocacy in concerts, opera, ballet and as an award winning recording artist.
-The Guardian recently commented “…an extraordinary performance… with a fluency that came over brilliantly under the baton of Thomas Kemp.”
+Thomas Kemp is an acclaimed conductor renowned for his innovative programming and ground breaking concerts and recordings.
+The Guardian recently commented “…an extraordinary performance… with a fluency that came over brilliantly under the baton of Thomas Kemp.

-Thomas is regularly in demand as a guest conductor with orchestras and ensembles in the UK and Europe.
-Forthcoming engagements include concerts with the Orchestra of the Age of Enlightenment conducting the 1926 film version of Strauss – Der Rosenkavalier.
+Regularly in demand as a guest conductor with orchestras and ensembles in the UK and Europe, recent and forthcoming engagements include RTE Symphony Orchestra, BBC National Orchestra of Wales, The Orchestra of the Age of Enlightenment, Ostrobothnian Chamber Orchestra and the City of Birmingham Symphony Orchestra.

-In 2012, he made his operatic debut in a new production of Cosi fan tutte for Opera Holland Park with the City of London Sinfonia to widespread praise.
-“Cosi fan tutte was conducted with real shape and nuance by Thomas Kemp…Altogether this was the most original and idiomatic attempt on this ungraspable work London has seen in a long time.”
-Opera Now.
+Thomas made his operatic debut in a new production of Cosi fan tutte for Opera Holland Park with the City of London Sinfonia to widespread praise: “Cosi fan tutte was conducted with real shape and nuance by Thomas Kemp…Altogether this was the most original and idiomatic attempt on this ungraspable work London has seen in a long time.”
+Opera Now

-Thomas has enjoyed an international career as a guest concertmaster and chamber musician with many renowned orchestras and ensembles and has led many recording sessions for TV and film in London.
+Thomas enjoys an international career as a guest concertmaster, soloist and chamber musician with many renowned orchestras and ensembles and has led many recording sessions for TV and film in London.

 The Strad recently commented: “He displays a remarkable variety of tone in playing that’s lyrical yet assertive, and there’s a real sense of sincerity to his glowing interpretations.”